 Locking View to Camera

-We have an option to lock our camera to our view in the 3D viewport.
-We can find this setting as a checkbox in the Sidebar (the “N” menu) or we can use the shortcut “Control + Alt + Numpad 0.”
+We have an option to set our camera to the current view in the 3D viewport.
+We do this with the shortcut “Control + Alt + Numpad 0.”

 This immediately moves the camera to our current view which is great for lining up our shot.